mentix02/insomnia-plugin-better-python/README.md

 ![usage-1](https://raw.githubusercontent.com/mentix02/insomnia-plugin-better-python/refs/heads/master/npm/content/usage-1.png)

-- Choose your Python interpreter and the file you want to run
+- Choose your Python interpreter and the file you want to run (or provide your own)
-- Provide any arguments you want to pass to the script
+- Provide any arguments you want to pass to the script (and an optional PYTHONPATH)
 - Hit `Done` and then `Run`

 ![usage-2](https://raw.githubusercontent.com/mentix02/insomnia-plugin-better-python/refs/heads/master/npm/content/usage-2.png)